Alexandria Zoological Park

 The Alexandria Zoological Park is a 33 acre zoo located in Alexandria, Louisiana, United States.
 First opened to the public in 1926, it is owned by the City of Alexandria and operated by the Division of Public Works.
 It is home to about 500 animals.

 The zoo was started in 1926 in Bringhurst Park as a row of cages.
 When the United States Department of Agriculture (USDA) threatened to close the zoo in the 1960s, the city created the committee that is now Friends of the Alexandria Zoo (FOTAZ), the support organization for the zoo.

-The zoo is accredited by the Association of Zoos and Aquariums (AZA) and takes part in about 20 Species Survival Plans (SSP).

 History

 The Alexandria Zoological Park was established in 1926 in Bringhurst Park.
 Photos from the early 1930s show cages constructed of chain link fence and iron bars, with very little vegetation planted near the exhibits.
 The only exhibits to survive from this era are the original fish pools, which are now used for wild fowl habitat.
 Additional cages, including a sea lion pool, were added in the 1940s.

 Although public comment indicates that the zoo once housed a chimpanzee and buffalo, the zoo was mostly started with discarded pets such as rabbits, goats, and deer.
 There is very little documentation for these early years, but the zoo seems to have changed very little until the late 1960s or early 1970s when the United States Department of Agriculture threatened to close it.
 This prompted City Commissioner O'Hearn Mathews to appoint the first zoo committee, which evolved into the Friends of the Alexandria Zoo (FOTAZ), the current support organization for the zoo.

 Much of the credit for the current quality of the zoo has been given to Robert Leslie Whitt (1951–2008), who served as director for 34 years prior to his death.
 Whitt was hired in 1974 by then Streets and Parks Commissioner Malcolm P. Hebert.

 In 2020, Hurricane Laura caused significant damage to the zoo, including damaging more than 20 animal habitats, fences, roofs, and walkways.
 More than 70 trees were downed during the storm and the cougar habitat was destroyed; however, no animals were injured during the storm.
 The zoo remained closed until March 12, 2021, as repairs and improvements were made.

+In 2024, the zoo lost its membership to the Association of Zoos & Aquariums.